wealdtech/execd/README.md

 ### Execution node
 `execd` supports Erigon consensus nodes.
 The current state of obtaining data from consensus nodes is as follows:

+- Erigon:
-  - Erigon: must be run without pruning to allow `execd` to obtain historical data
+  - must be run without pruning to allow `execd` to obtain historical data
+  - must run the RPC daemon

 ## Upgrading `execd`
 `execd` should upgrade automatically from earlier versions.
 Note that the upgrade process can take a long time to complete, especially where data needs to be refetched or recalculated.  `execd` should be left to complete the upgrade, to avoid the situation where additional fields are not fully populated.
 If this does occur then `execd` can be run with the options `--blocks.start-height=0` to force `execd` to refetch all blocks, although note that it will commonly be faster to restart `execd` with a clean database in this situation.